Seasonal affective disorder: Nordic countries

 Winter depression is a common slump in the mood of some inhabitants of most of the Nordic countries.
 Iceland, however, seems to be an exception.
 A study of more than 2000 people there found the prevalence of seasonal affective disorder and seasonal changes in anxiety and depression to be unexpectedly low in both sexes.
 The study's authors suggested that propensity for SAD may differ due to some genetic factor within the Icelandic population.
 A study of Canadians of wholly Icelandic descent also showed low levels of SAD.
 It has more recently been suggested that this may be attributed to the large amount of fish traditionally eaten by Icelandic people.
 In 2007, about 90 kilograms of fish per person was consumed per year in Iceland, as opposed to about 24 kilograms in the US and Canada, rather than to genetic predisposition; a similar anomaly is noted in Japan, where annual fish consumption in recent years averages about 60 kilograms per capita.
 Fish are high in vitamin D. Fish also contain docosahexaenoic acid (DHA), which helps with a variety of neurological dysfunctions.

 Other countries

 In the United States, a diagnosis of seasonal affective disorder was first proposed by Norman E. Rosenthal, M.D. in 1984.
 Rosenthal wondered why he became sluggish during the winter after moving from sunny South Africa to (cloudy in winter) New York.
 He started experimenting with increasing exposure to artificial light, and found this made a difference.
 In Alaska it has been established that there is a SAD rate of 8.9%, and an even greater rate of 24.9% for subsyndromal SAD.

 Around 20% of Irish people are affected by SAD, according to a survey conducted in 2007.
 The survey also shows women are more likely to be affected by SAD than men.
 An estimated 3% of the population in the Netherlands experience winter SAD.
+Mexico reports an increase in SAD symptoms during the winter months, noting that reduced sunlight exposure and pollution may contribute to these mood disturbances.